 With nearly £200 million in fines handed out to UK companies in 2020, failure to take financial compliance seriously is certainly not viewed favourably by the Financial Conduct Authority (FCA).
 The role of the Compliance Officer has now developed into one of the most important positions within a financial organisation.

 Ensuring that the ethical integrity of an organisation remains intact requires a diverse and defined skillset which each Compliance officer needs to constantly develop.
 We will briefly explore below some of the most important skills Compliance Officers need to have to ensure a strong culture within their firm.
 Whilst the below provides a brief overview of the key requirements, a comprehensive conversation with one of Rutherford's compliance recruitment specialists will help you assess whether there are any additional skills you must have for the compliance role you are looking for.

-It seems almost cliched as practically every job profile requires a candidate to possess strong communication skills.
+It seems almost cliché as practically every job profile requires a candidate to possess strong communication skills.
 However, for the Compliance Officer, it is essential.
 The individual in this crucial position needs to be able to effectively communicate to all levels in the business, from front office to the CEO to the board of directors.
 It goes without saying that one can have all the required knowledge in the world, but if it cannot be communicated effectively to the wider business then this expertise will ultimately add little value.

 The ability to interpret and clarify regulatory changes, train members of staff on how to ensure compliance within their departments and being able to field time-sensitive questions with clarity are just a few of the things the Compliance Officer needs to be able to communicate professionally and without offending any members of the business.
 All of Rutherford's compliance recruitment Consultants will pay close attention to this - assessing whether or not an interlocutor has this skill from the first phone interaction.
 Therefore, if you find yourself being approached by a compliance recruiter, make sure to convey your communication skills from the get-go, as clients ask their compliance headhunting firm if proposed candidates can clearly communicate.

 The Courage of Conviction